Niraj-Node/BudgetMate/README.md

 - **Backend:** Powered by PHP for server-side scripting and database interactions.
 - Even though server-side validation performed there in PHP, JavaScript validation is beneficial for improving the user experience by preventing unnecessary form submissions and providing instant feedback to users without requiring a round trip to the server.

+## Accessing the Application

+You can access the BudgetMate application by visiting [budgetmate.great-site.net](https://budgetmate.great-site.net).

 ## Contributing Fixes

 If you encounter any issues, bugs, or unexpected behavior while using BudgetMate, we encourage you to report them.